-In this work we model the stock dynamics as a general exponential Lévy process.
-For practical computations we need to specify which Lévy process we are using, and this is equivalent to specify the Lévy triplet.
-Since every L\'evy process satisfies the Markov property, we are allowed to use a Markov chain approximation approach.
-A possible technique to construct the Markov chain is to discretize the infinitesimal generator of the continuous process by using an explicit finite difference approximation (see for instance \cite{Kushner} or \cite{FlemingSoner}).
-This method is straightforward for Lévy processes of jump-diffusion type with finite activity of jumps.
-For Lévy processes with infinite activity it is not possible to obtain the transition probabilities from the infinitesimal generator.
-A common procedure is to approximate the small jumps with a Brownian motion, as explained in \cite{CoVo05b}.
-This serves to remove the singularity of the Lévy measure near the origin, and permits to create a Markov chain approximation using the same framework used for the jump-diffusion processes.
-In this work we present examples of option prices computed by using Brownian motion, Merton jump-diffusion and Variance Gamma processes.
+In this work we model the stock dynamics with a general exponential Lévy process.
+In practical computations, we need to specify which Lévy process we are using, and this is equivalent to select a Lévy triplet.
+Since every L\'evy process satisfies the Markov property, we are allowed to use the Markov chain approximation approach.
+A possible way to construct the Markov chain is to discretize the infinitesimal generator by using an explicit finite difference method (see for instance \cite{Kushner} or \cite{FlemingSoner}).
+This is straightforward for Lévy processes of jump-diffusion type with finite jump activity.
+But for Lévy processes with infinite jump activity, it is not straightforward to obtain the transition probabilities from the discretization of the generator.
+A common procedure is to approximate the small jumps with a Brownian motion, as explained in \cite{CoVo05b}, in order to remove the singularity of the Lévy measure near the origin.